-I/We consent to the disclosure of our personal information/the personal information of [name] to [identify overseas recipient or class of recipients] for the purpose of [eg. facilitating a student exchange].
+I/We consent to the disclosure of our personal information/the personal information of [name] to [identify overseas recipient or class of recipients] for the purpose of [e.g., facilitating a student exchange].

-I/We acknowledge that we are aware that the overseas recipient may not be bound by laws which provide the same level of protection for personal information provided by the Australian Privacy Principles and agree the School will not be responsible for any breach of privacy by [the recipient or class of recipients].
+I/We acknowledge that we are aware that [identify overseas recipient or class of recipients] may not be bound by laws which provide the same level of protection for personal information provided by the Australian Privacy Principles and that, if [identify overseas recipient or class of recipients] handles the personal information in breach of the Australian Privacy Principles, the School will not be accountable under the Privacy Act and I/we will not be able to seek redress under the Privacy Act.